Creating a Schematic Template

 Editing a Workspace Schematic Template

 At any stage, you can come back to a schematic template in the Workspace and edit it.
 From the Templates tab of the Data Management – Templates page of the Preferences dialog, right-click on the template entry and choose the Edit command from the context menu.
 The temporary editor will open, with the template contained in the revision opened for editing.
-Make changes as required, then save the document into the next revision of the schematic template.
+Make changes as required, then save the document in the next revision of the schematic template.

 Creating a Local Schematic Template